ericg29/Project2/README.md

   3. Remove redundant code
   4. Add documentation

+Project 1 was an individual project while Project 2 was completed in a group with 2 other students.

 The original website code and the Project 1 code can be found in their respective folders for reference.